raspberryapples/wine-demo/README.md

 Improvements:
 - A more scalable way of storing and sorting the data could be used in Exercises1.
 A simple ArrayList was used to store the data for simplicity.
 - Lazy loading could be implemented in the querys for queries with large amounts of data.
-- For a larger project, the react components should be split into smaller components such as the table within the product page.
+- For a larger project, the react components should be split into smaller components such as the table within the product page and to improve the organisation of the folders.
 - See more could be made more advanced to implement lazy loading, a simple counter was used in the creation of the current one.

 ![Image1](Image1.PNG)